Individual Giving //

 Thank you, in advance, for making the most generous gift you can in support of our work!

-With approximately a $1 million budget, about 40% comes from ticket and other earned revenue and the other 60% comes from donations, including important contributions from individuals.
-We count on the financial support of donors like you to make all of this work possible—the superb concerts, the astounding musicians, the free pre-convert recitals, the family concerts and community engagement programs and more.
+With nearly a $1.1 million budget, about 40% comes from ticket and other earned revenue and the other 60% comes from donations, including important contributions from individuals.
+We count on the financial support of donors like you to make all of this work possible—the superb concerts, the astounding musicians, the free pre-concert recitals, the family concerts and community engagement programs and more.

 We also rely on the confidence of our patrons, and we value your investment.
 SCMS has a solid history of being fiscally responsible and has never carried an accumulated deficit.